jeremyneveu/m2-npac-grac/chapters/en/06_supernovae.md

 ### Type Ia supernovae

-Supernovae are classified into two types: gravitational or thermonuclear.
+Supernovae are classified into two types: gravitational and thermonuclear.
 The former are the best known: they correspond to the explosion of a massive star (more than 8 times the mass of the Sun) at the end of its life, leaving a dense and cold stellar core: a neutron star, or even a black hole in extreme cases.
 Type I supernovae are those that do not present hydrogen lines in their spectrum, while Type II supernovae contain them.
 Among Type I supernovae, those containing silicon are Type Ia, then the others Ib or Ic.

 Stars with a mass less than $8\,M_\odot$ end their lives as red giants.
 At the end of helium burning, the outer layers are dispersed into the interstellar medium as planetary nebulae (without necessarily producing an intense explosion), leaving the stellar core bare.
 The collapse of the core is stopped because of the degeneracy pressure of electrons (and not neutrons as for neutron stars) and its low mass (typically $0.5\,M_\odot$).
 Its surface temperature remains very high for a long time (about $10\,000\,\kelvin$), hence its name of white dwarf.
 It is essentially composed of carbon and oxygen, the helium and hydrogen having been expelled into space.
 The typical radius of such an object is a few thousand kilometers (like a terrestrial planet).